hansololai/postgraphile-polymorphic-relation-plugin/README.md

 ```

 The npm package exposes every intermediate plugins such as

 `addModelTableMappingPlugin`: add the model to table mapping dictionary.

 `definePolymorphicCustom`: add the polymorphic definition in Build object, used by other plugin

 `addForwardPolyAssociation`: Use the defined polymorphic objects to construct forward relation,

 `addBackwardPolyAssociation`: Use the defined polymorphic objects to construct backward relation,

+If you feel like it, you could use them individually, or just use one that include them all.
+The `postgraphilePolyRelationCorePlugin`.
 ## Development

 To establish a test environment, create an empty PostgreSQL database and set a `TEST_DATABASE_URL` environment variable with your database connection string.